StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Deletion period for completed documents**

-The deletion period only applies to completed documents, such as signed, declined or withdrawn if your haven'tactivated the deletion period for all documents.
+The deletion period only applies to completed documents, such as signed, declined or withdrawn, if you haven't activated the deletion period for all documents.
 The count starts on the day a document is uploaded to Skribble.

 Would you like to introduce the deletion period for all documents?
 Write us a message at support@skribble.com.